2023 Best Computer Science Schools in the New England Region

 Read full report on Computer Science at Boston College

-Worcester Polytechnic Institute came in at #10 in this year’s edition of the Best Computer Science Schools in the New England Region ranking.
-Located in the medium-sized city of Worcester, WPI is a private not-for-profit school with a moderately-sized student population.
+Worcester Polytechnic Institute did quite well in this year’s ranking of the best schools for computer science students.
+It came in at #10 on the list.
+Located in the medium-sized city of Worcester, WPI is a private not-for-profit school with a medium-sized student population.

 While working on their degree, compsci majors at WPI accumulate an average of around $27,000 in student debt.
 This translates to an average monthly loan payment of $515, based on a 10-year repayment plan.